-I realize that most of the alert world has no idea how animals being raised for food are actually raised here in America.
+I realize that most people don’t give too much thought to how animals being raised for food are actually raised.
 If you would like a glimpse…. go to google and type in CAFO (concentrated animal feeding operation).
 Then go to “images.”
 Your eyes will be opened.
 Poor poor animals.

 Sidenote: If you operate a CAFO with happy grazing animals who are not confined to buildings and concrete- great job.
 Unfortunately, most CAFO’s are not places I would want to live (or work).

 Every time we buy food we are voting.